Definition of Violations

 Pets

-Because of North Carolina and Greensboro Public Health Regulations and the College's concern for the health and well-being of all, ALL pets, except for fish in a 10 gallon or less tank, are prohibited from entering or residing in the residence halls and on-campus apartments.
+Because of North Carolina and Greensboro Public Health Regulations and the College's concern for the health and well being of all, ALL pets, except for fish in a 10 gallon or less tank, are prohibited from residing in the residence halls and on-campus apartment or entering on-campus residential spaces for any length of time.
 Students are responsible for abiding by this policy, for ensuring that their guests abide by this policy, and for ensuring that their residence hall space is in compliance with this policy.
 (Pet fish may not remain in the residence halls during break periods when the pet owners cannot directly care for the animals.)

 It is the expectation that individuals with pets on campus in permitted areas be in control of their pet at all times (dogs on a leash, animals being transported in a crate, etc.) and that owners will clean up after their pets.